-Relevant new conventions, standards and legislation will become examinable in detail six months after their date of introduction.
-However, candidates will be expected to be essentially up-to-date at the time of the examination and, whilst a detailed knowledge will not be expected, reference to new or impending conventions, standards and legislation, where relevant to an examination question, will be given credit.
+Relevant new legislation, conventions and recommendations will become examinable in detail six months after their date of introduction.
+However, candidates will be expected to be essentially up-to-date at the time of the examination and, whilst a detailed knowledge will not be expected, reference to new or impending legislation, conventions and recommendations, where relevant to an examination question, will be given credit.